How to Enter a Writing Competition

 If you just need to email make sure you know what details need to be included in the email, do you need to complete and entry form to send too?
 Make sure the organiser email address is entered correctly.
 Don’t forget to attach your documents!

-If you are not sure if you will get a confirmation from the organiser to say that you email has been received; if you can, ask for a delivery receipt and a read receipt.
+If you are not sure if you will get a confirmation from the organiser to say that you email has been received; if you can, ask for a delivery receipt and a read receipt using your email software.
 If you are not sure how to do this or if your email programme does this ask its ‘Help’ facility.

 If postal entries are accepted post your work in plenty of time before the closing date, if you are concerned that it may not get delivered you can always go to a post office and ask for ‘signed for delivery’ at an extra postage cost.
 Check you have the correct address to send your entry to.